This BLOG On Mortgage With Judgment And Tax Liens Guidelines Was UPDATED And PUBLISHED On November 29th, 2020

 - Conventional loans are also known as conforming loans

-- This is because they need to conform to Fannie Mae guidelines.
+- This is because they need to conform to Fannie Mae and/or Freddie Mac Agency Guidelines

 - Conforming conventional loans have stricter guidelines than FHA- insured loans